Work and carers

 · providing emotional support.

 Caring can be rewarding and fulfilling, but it can be stressful.
 It can interfere with your family and social life and may affect your health.
-In 2005, caring work led almost half of carers to visit their GP.
+According to the 2011 survey 'Sick, tired and caring' by Carers Scotland, 96% of respondents claimed that caring had impacted negatively on their health.

 Common health problems include back pain, depression and exhaustion, as well as loss of confidence and self esteem.